zahur76/MilestoneProject_2/README.md

 ### Bugs Encountered during development

-During testing phase the following main errors were indentified and corrected.
+During testing phase the following issues were indentified and corrected.

 1. Once a specific card was clicked it could be selected again causing the card game logic to breakdown.
 This was resolved by adding the condition ```(($(this).attr("class")).length)>=6)``` in the click function.